 AT-LARGE COMMUNITY POLICY ISSUES – WHY END USERS SHOULD CARE

-The At-Large community is a growing global community of over 200 At-Large Structures (ALSes) and independent members.
+The At-Large community is a growing global community of over 200 At-Large Structures (ALSes) and individual members.
 Its membership is diverse, ranging from Internet-related consumer rights groups, academic organizations, computer clubs, technical communities, to civil society and capacity-building organizations.
 Members of the At-Large community share a passion for furthering the development of ICTs and contributing to policies that influence the technical coordination of the Domain Name System to better serve end users.

 Within the At-Large Community's bottom-up, tiered structure, the At-Large Advisory Committee (ALAC) is the primary organizational home for the voice and concerns of the individual Internet user.
 Representing the At-Large Community, the 15-member ALAC consists of two members selected by each of the five RALOs and five members appointed by ICANN's Nominating Committee.
-Advocating for the interests of end users, the ALAC advises on the activities of ICANN, including Internet policies developed by ICANN's Supporting Organizations; it also participates in ICANN's outreach and engagement programs.
+Acting on the interests of end users, the ALAC advises on the activities of ICANN, including DNS policies developed by ICANN's Supporting Organizations; it also participates in ICANN's outreach and engagement programs.

 The purpose of this document is twofold.
 Firstly, it outlines the key policy issues of the At-Large community.
 Secondly, it sets out why end users should care about the specific policy issues.